Armored Saint: Death of Dave Prichard, Symbol of Salvation and split (1989–1998)

 In 1989, while writing and recording rough four-track demos for their next studio album, guitarist Dave Prichard was diagnosed with leukemia.
 Prichard succumbed to the disease on February 27, 1990, shortly before the recording sessions of Symbol of Salvation began.
-After a brief hiatus, the Sandoval brothers returned to the band and Phil switched to lead guitar duties to replace Prichard.
+After a brief hiatus, the Sandoval brothers returned to the band and Phil resumed guitar duties to replace Prichard.
 Symbol of Salvation was released in 1991 to widespread critical success.
-It featured two hits "Reign of Fire" and "Last Train Home."
+It featured two hits "Reign of Fire" and "Last Train Home".
 The album was dedicated to the spirit and memory of Dave Prichard, whose solo on the demo recording of the song "Tainted Past" was painstakingly and carefully transferred and used on the album.
 The tour for Symbol of Salvation was successful; they opened for Suicidal Tendencies on their Lights...Camera...Revolution! tour and Savatage on their Streets tour.
 They also toured with the Scorpions, Wrathchild America, Sepultura and Overkill.

 In 1992, the band contributed the song "Hanging Judge" to the Hellraiser III: Hell on Earth soundtrack, as well as made a brief appearance in the film.
 Several months later, John Bush was offered the position of lead vocalist in the thrash band Anthrax.
 Unsure of Armored Saint's future, Bush accepted the job.
 The Sandoval brothers attempted to audition new members to create a new chapter, yet after many failed attempts, Armored Saint was officially disbanded.

 After Armored Saint disbanded, Joey Vera kept busy playing with such bands as Fates Warning, Lizzy Borden and Chroma Key.
 He released a solo album in 1994 and started a successful second career as a producer and engineer.
 The Sandoval brothers formed Life After Death.
-Life after Death released a self entitled record on the now defunct John Sutherland record label Indivision, and released the record on the now defunct European label Rising Sun, and Jeff Duncan formed DC4 with brothers Shawn and Matt, and former Dio guitarist Rowan Robertson.
+Life after Death released a self entitled record on the now defunct John Sutherland record label Indivision, and released the record on the now-defunct European label Rising Sun, and Jeff Duncan formed DC4 with brothers Shawn and Matt, and former Dio guitarist Rowan Robertson.